Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Methodology

+\begin{remark} { It's worth noting that for the construction of $T_{\rm ad}$, the issue of selecting $K$ in the composite quantile regression is typically left to the user.
+Based on our extensive numerical studies, choosing $K=1$ and $\tau=0.5$ has satisfactory performance across data with various tail structures.} \end{remark}

 In this paper, we require $|\cA|$ to be finite, which is a theoretical requirement.
 Note that our tail-adaptive method is flexible and user-friendly.
 In practice, if the users have some prior knowledge about the tails of errors, we can choose $\cA$ accordingly.
 For example, we can choose $\mathcal{A}=\{0.9,1\}$ for light-tailed errors, and $\mathcal{A}=\{0\}$ for extreme heavy tails such as Cauchy distributions.
 However, if the tail structure is unknown, we can choose $\cA$ consisting both small and large values of $\alpha\in[0,1]$.
 For example, according to our theoretical analysis of $SNR(\alpha,\tilde{\btau})$, we find that $SNR(\alpha,\tilde{\btau})$ tends to be maximized near the boundary of $[0,1]$.
 Hence, we recommend to use $\cA=\{0,0.1,0.5,0.9,1\}$ in real applications, which is shown by our numerical studies to enjoy stable size performance as well as high powers across various error distributions.
-Algorithm \ref{alg:first} describes our procedure to construct $T_{\rm ad}$.
-Using Algorithm \ref{alg:first}, we construct the tail-adaptive testing statistic $T_{\rm ad}$.
 Let $F_{\rm ad}(x)$ be its theoretical distribution function.
 Note that $F_{\rm ad}(x)$ is unknown.
 Hence, we can not use $T_{\rm ad}$ directly for Problem \eqref{hypothesis: H0}.
 To approximate its theoretical $p$-value, we adopt the low-cost bootstrap method proposed by \cite{Zhou2017An}, which is also used in \cite{Liu2019Unified}.
 Let $\hat{P}_{\rm ad}$ be an estimation for the theoretical $p$-value of $T_{\rm ad}$ using the low-cost bootstrap.
-Given the significance level $\gamma\in(0,0.5)$, define the final tail-adaptive test as: For the tail-adaptive testing procedure, given $\gamma$, we reject $\Hb_0$ if $\Psi_{\gamma,\rm ad}=1$.
-If $\Hb_0$ is rejected by our tail-adaptive test, letting $\widehat{\alpha} = \argmin_{\alpha \in \mathcal{A}} \hat{P}_{\alpha}$, we return the change point estimation as $\hat{t}_{\rm ad} = \widehat{t}_{\widehat{\alpha}}$.
-As shown by our theory, under some conditions, we have $|\hat{t}_{\rm ad}-t_1 |=o_p(1)$.
+Given the significance level $\gamma\in(0,0.5)$, define the final tail-adaptive test: